maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 #### Browse a color palette sharing service...

 Finally, look at [color palettes created by the design community][Palettes].
 You never know what you will find or be inspired by.
-Here are some of the palettes I have added to "My Favorites" in my favorite palette sharing service:
+Here are some of the palettes I have added to a "My Favorites" list in my favorite palette sharing service:

 - [Adobe Kuler][Kuler]